HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="custom_property_names.sql"
 ) }}

 Out of the 1,000 top property names, fewer than 13 are ‘custom’, as in made up by individual web developers.The vast majority are associated with popular software, such as WordPress, Elementor, and Avada.
-To determine this, we took into account not only which custom properties appear in what software (by searching on Github), but also which properties appear in groups with similar frequencies.
+To determine this, we took into account not only which custom properties appear in what software (by searching on GitHub), but also which properties appear in groups with similar frequencies.
 This does not necessarily mean that the main way a custom property ends up on a website is through usage of that software (people do still copy and paste!), but it does indicate there aren't many organic commonalities between the custom properties that developers define.
 The only custom property names that seem to have organically made the list of top 1000 are `--height`, `--primary-color`, and `--caption-color`.

 ### Usage by type